department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/mhv-profile-research/mhv-user-interviews/conversation-guide.md

 - Now talk to me about the “My VA Treating facilities” option.
 What is that for?
 - How did those boxes get checked?
 - How does it help you to be able to update this?
 	- If applicable for participant:
 		- According to my notes, you’ve been to 2 different VA facilities in different states.
 Can you tell me a bit about what the experience has been like, going between the two?
 		- What has been challenging about managing health care across two different VA facilities?
+- And lastly, if you moved, where would you go to update your address for prescriptions?

 **Things to look out for:**
 - Which fields are most important for the participant to change?